-Each of the Executive Directors has entered into a service agreement with Company for an initial term of three years commencing from the Listing Date and will continue thereafter unless and until terminated by the Company or Director or the Director has not been re-elected as a Director of the Company or has been removed by shareholders of the Company at any of its general meeting or is disqualified from acting as a Director of the Company in accordance with the articles of association of the Company.
-Each INEDs was appointed under a letter of appointment for a fixed term of three years commencing from the Listing Date unless terminated by the Company or the Director in accordance with the terms as set out in the letter of appointment.
+Each of the Executive Directors has entered into a service agreement with Company for a term of three years commencing from 22 September 2020 and will continue thereafter unless and until terminated by the Company or Director or the Director has not been re-elected as a Director of the Company or has been removed by shareholders of the Company at any of its general meeting or is disqualified from acting as a Director of the Company in accordance with the articles of association of the Company.
+Each INED was appointed under a letter of appointment for a fixed term of three years commencing from 22 September 2020 unless terminated by the Company or the Director in accordance with the terms as set out in the letter of appointment.